 that information using the

-To name the slave certificate and key files using an option file, add the following lines to the
+To name the replica certificate and key files using an option file, add the following lines to the

 my.cnffile, changing the file names as necessary: